hasmcp/hasmcp-ce/README.md

 **Why does it have cloud version?**

 - To support futher development
-- Help developers and companies those are not intersted in running a server and maintain it
+- Help developers and companies those are not interested in running a server and maintain it
 - Entrepreneurship

 ## HasMCP-CE Demo